πŸ§‘β€πŸ’»

 The above arithmetic progression can appear in various different forms.
 The more general form is:

-The above series (called the harmonic series) is divergent but the sum of nn terms is upper bounded by O(logn)O(\log n).
+The above series (called the harmonic series) is divergent but the sum of nnn terms is upper bounded by O(log⁑n)O(\log n)O(logn).
 This is because:

 It is easy to view the bound in terms of the graphs.